Samsung Gear S2

 The Samsung Gear S2 is a smartwatch developed by Samsung Electronics running Samsung's Tizen operating system.
 It was unveiled at IFA in 2015.

+The Gear S2 was the first device to use eSIM technology.
 Its successor, the Samsung Gear S3, was released on November 18, 2016.

 Overview

 The watch features a rotating bezel user interface and an IP68 rating for water resistance up to 1.5 meters deep in 30 minutes.
 It is compatible with 20mm width watch straps.
 It has a Super AMOLED display with a resolution of 360 x 360 pixels and a screen size of 1.2 inches.
 The watch has a dual-core Exynos processor running at 1 GHz.
 Samsung Pay can be used through NFC payment terminals.